 Then I found out you can make it… oh happy day.

-I’m not sure why this didn’t occur to me before, I’ve made strawberry jam, blueberry syrup, simple syrup & coffee creamer… but strawberry syrup for milk… didn’t think of it.
+I’m not sure why this didn’t occur to me before, I’ve made strawberry jam, blueberry syrup, simple syrup & coffee creamer… but homemade strawberry milk syrup… didn’t think of it.

 So we made some last night.
-Nathan helped and could barely wait til it was cool to try it.
+Nathan helped and could barely wait until it was cool to try it.

 “This is better than the stuff you buy at the store.”
 He declared, “Seriously Mommy, like, you could make this and sell it and make a lot of money.”

 That, my friends, is a seal of approval.